wiz21b/lowtech/README.md

 twice).
 When you have 40 edges that problem becomes tricky as it is akin to a travelling salesman problem which is NP complete.
 Even with a few dozens of edges that problem is not practical in Python.
-A rewrite in a faster language was needed, I chose Julia.
+A rewrite in a faster language was needed, I chose Julia again.
 Then I used mostly brute force + some heuristics to find a close to optimal set of paths covering all edges (those of you who know about graph theory will be at home here).
 Note that I have also tried a solution based on a